victor-ladouceur/centos7/README.md

 # Open source Centos 7 docker image

-This Centos image is based on the official one, just adding some stuff !
+This Centos image is based on the official one, just upgrading system packages !

 ---